 Juliette has worked in the charity sector for the past 15 years in a variety of fundraising and marketing roles, most recently at Shooting Star Chase as Supporter Care Manager, where she was responsible for setting up a new team, building supporter relationships and navigating new fundraising regulation.
 She has also worked at Suzy Lamplugh Trust, VSO and Age UK.

-Heather has worked in communications for 13 years and has led communications and marketing activity across a range of organisations in the private, public and charitable sector.
-Most recently, Heather worked for Bracknell Forest Council as Communications and Marketing Officer, where she was responsible for the communications and marketing activity for adult and children’s social care, health and housing services.
-She has also worked at Macmillan Cancer Support and The Duke of Edinburgh’s Award.
+Heather has worked in communications for 15 years and has led communications and marketing activity across a range of organisations in the private, public and charitable sector.
+Most recently, Heather worked for Bracknell Forest Council as Communications and Marketing Officer, where she was responsible for leading the proactive and reactive communications and marketing activity for adult and children’s social care, health and housing services.
+She has also worked at charities Macmillan Cancer Support and The Duke of Edinburgh’s Award.

 The Steering Group